Searching complex patterns

 to make the search pattern one word wider.

-- Open the drop-down menu for the second part_of_speech input field and click VERB: to add a regex pattern that will match all adjectival POS tags.
+- Open the drop-down menu for the second part_of_speech pattern input and click VERB: to add a regex pattern that will match all adjectival POS tags.

-- Open the drop-down menu for the second segment input field and click CONSONANT to add a regex pattern that will match all consonant segments.
+- Open the drop-down menu for the second segment pattern input and click CONSONANT to add a regex pattern that will match all consonant segments.

 - Click the lock

-on the left side of the second segment input field to specify that you only want to match words that begin with a consonant segment.
+on the left side of the second segment pattern input to specify that you only want to match words that begin with a consonant segment.

 - Click the target

-for the second part_of_speech input field to select the second word as the target of your search (as opposed to targeting “the”).
+for the second part_of_speech pattern input to select the second word as the target of your search (as opposed to targeting “the”).

 - Click the Search button.